Bayard Rustin: Gay rights

-Davis Platt, Bayard's partner from the 1940s, said "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
+Rustin's relationships were mainly with men, both black and white.
+Davis Platt, Rustin's partner from the 1940s, said "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
 That was rare in those days.
 Rare."
+His sexual orientation was openly accepted by his family.

 Rustin did not engage in any gay rights activism until the 1980s.
-He was urged to do so by his partner Walter Naegle, who has said that "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."
+He was urged to do so by his partner, Walter Naegle, who said that "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."
+He was an advocate for people with HIV/AIDS, and because of his public works, he may have “came out” to the public.
+Rustin no longer hid his sexual orientation from others.

-Due to the lack of marriage equality at the time, Rustin and Naegle took the then not unusual step to solidify their partnership and protect their union legally through adoption: in 1982 Rustin adopted Naegle, 30 years old at the time.
+Because same-sex marriage was not officially recognized at the time, Rustin and Naegle undertook to solidify their partnership and protect their union legally through adoption: in 1982 Rustin adopted Naegle, 30 years old at the time.
 Naegle explained that Bayard:

-Rustin testified in favor of New York State's Gay Rights Bill.
-In 1986, he gave a speech "The New Niggers Are Gays" in which he asserted:
+Rustin testified in favor of the New York City Gay Rights Bill.
+In 1986, he gave a speech titled "The New Niggers Are Gays", in which he asserted:

 Also in 1986, Rustin was invited to contribute to the book In the Life: A Black Gay Anthology.
 He declined, explaining:

 I was not involved in the struggle for gay rights as a youth ...
 I did not "come out of the closet" voluntarily—circumstances forced me out.
 While I have no problem with being publicly identified as homosexual, it would be dishonest of me to present myself as one who was in the forefront of the struggle for gay rights ...
 I fundamentally consider sexual orientation to be a private matter.
 As such, it has not been a factor which has greatly influenced my role as an activist.

 Death and beliefs

-Rustin died on August 24, 1987, of a perforated appendix.
-An obituary in The New York Times reported, "Looking back at his career, Mr. Rustin, a Quaker, once wrote: 'The principal factors which influenced my life are 1) nonviolent tactics; 2) constitutional means; 3) democratic procedures; 4) respect for human personality; 5) a belief that all people are one.
-Rustin was survived by Walter Naegle, his partner of ten years.
+Rustin died aged 75 at 12:02 A.M. on August 24, 1987, at Lenox Hill Hospital from a cardiac arrest after undergoing surgery for peritonitis and a perforated appendix.
+He was survived by Walter Naegle, his partner of ten years.

-Rustin's personal philosophy is said to have been inspired by combining Quaker pacifism with socialism (as taught by A. Philip Randolph), and the theory of non-violent protest popularized by Mahatma Gandhi.
+President Ronald Reagan issued a statement upon Rustin's death, praising his work for civil rights and "for human rights throughout the world".

-President Ronald Reagan issued a statement on Rustin's death, praising his work for civil rights and "for human rights throughout the world".
-He added that Rustin "was denounced by former friends, because he never gave up his conviction that minorities in America could and would succeed based on their individual merit".
+Rustin's personal philosophy is said to have been inspired by combining Quaker pacifism with socialism, and the theory of non-violent protest popularized by Mahatma Gandhi.